|Creator:||Corbally, John E. (John Edward), 1924-2004.|

 Note: Much of the material in this biographical note was drawn from Syracuse University: The Eggers Years by John Robert Greene (1996).

-The Chancellor John E. Corbally, Jr. Papers contain correspondence, committee and various subject files, reports, and other materials related to his time as Chancellor of Syracuse University.
+The Chancellor John E. Corbally Records contain correspondence, committee and various subject files, reports, and other materials related to his time as Chancellor of Syracuse University.
 Also included are materials relating to the Football Boycott and the 1970 Student Strike.

 Records of the Office of the Chancellor are restricted for 50 years from date of creation.